Age Detection using OpenCV in Python

 Learn how to predict someone's age from his front face picture using OpenCV library in Python

-· · 9 min read · Updated may 2023 · Machine Learning · Computer Vision
+· · 8 min read · Updated may 2024 · Machine Learning · Computer Vision

-Recently, wide attention has grown in the field of computer vision, especially in face recognition, detection, and facial landmarks localization.
+Recently, wide attention has grown in the field of computer vision, especially in face recognition, detection, and facial landmark localization.
 Many significant features can be directly derived from the human face, such as age, gender, and emotions.

 Age estimation can be defined as the automatic process of classifying the facial image into the exact age or to a specific age range.
 Basically, age estimation from the face is still a challenging problem, and guessing an exact age from a single image is very difficult due to factors like makeup, lighting, obstructions, and facial expressions.